darlingson/expenditure-tracker/README.md

 ## Usage

 1. **Home Screen**: View your total spending, monthly budget, and remaining budget.
 Navigate to other screens.
-2. **Add Expense**: Navigate to the expense entry screen to manually add an expense or scan a receipt.
+2. **Expenditures**: Navigate to the expenditures entry screen to manually add an expense or scan a receipt.
-3. **Set Budget**: Navigate to the budget entry screen to set or update your monthly budget.
+3. **Budgets**: Navigate to the budget screen to set or update your monthly budget.
 4. **View Reports**: Navigate to the reports screen to see a summary of your weekly and monthly spending.

 ## Contributing